 Comprehensive Examination for the Ph.D.:

-Examination normally will take place only upon the completion of the second language requirements and no earlier than the end of the first year after admission to candidacy but no later than one year after the completion of the program courses.
-The examination normally will be scheduled in the second semester following the candidate’s completion of courses.
+The examination can be taken only upon completion of the second language requirements and no earlier than the end of the first year after admission to candidacy but not later than one year after the completion of the program courses.
+The examination will normally be scheduled in the third week of March or of November.

-The candidate will normally submit a thesis proposal based on his/her own interests no later than the end of the semester following the completion of comprehensive examinations.
-The thesis proposal will include a working title, names of preferred Supervisor and two other Committee members, statement of topic, plan of research, statement of methodological and theoretical approach, a brief review of the literature and a preliminary bibliography.
+The candidate will normally submit a thesis proposal based on his/her own interests no later than the end of the fourth semester of the program.
+The thesis proposal will include a working title, names of preferred Supervisor and two other committee members, statement of topic, plan of research, statement of methodological and theoretical approach, a brief review of the literature and a preliminary bibliography.
 The proposal will be circulated to the Department for critical evaluation on the basis of which the candidate will be informed, within one month, by the Supervisor, of its acceptance, rejection, or acceptance with recommended changes.

 The thesis shall give evidence of the candidate's ability to carry out independent and original research, develop the necessary theoretical and methodological framework and present the findings in a scholarly manner.